bulib/dataWebsite/manage/nsf-data-management-plan.md

 ## Introduction

-The National Science Foundation (NSF) required data management plans since 2011. <<suggestion: not exactly the most engaging and descriptive way to open up this paragraph>> At first glance, the inclusion of data management plans seems more like another box to check off in the grant application process; however, data management plans are becoming increasingly important part of NSF grant applications (and are more throughly reviewed). <<suggestion: Why are they becoming more increasingly important?>>
+Since 2011 the National Science Foundation (NSF) has required data management plans (DMPs) for incoming grant applications.
+This guide will help you understand the NSF's data management requirements and help you write a useful, compliant data management plan.
+At first the inclusion of data management plans seemed more like another box to check off in the grant application process; however, data management plans are becoming increasingly important part of NSF grant applications and are being more throughly reviewed.
+To keep your application competative you'll want a DMP that is as good as your research.

 **Quick Links to NSF Resources**

-> Be mindful that **directorates and divisions may have more specific requirements!** <<suggestion: Would the targeted audience know what directorates and divisions are?
-If yes, ignore this comment>> <<suggestion: Also, either highlight the entire sentence or don't highlight the entire sentence rather than breaking it up like that!>>
+> **Be mindful that NSF directorates and divisions may have more specific requirements!**

+The following are links to NSF's general guidance:

 + <a href="http://www.nsf.gov/bfa/dias/policy/dmp.jsp" title="NSF's Dissemination and Sharing of Research Results Guidance">NSF's Dissemination and Sharing of Research Results</a>
 + <a href="http://www.nsf.gov/pubs/policydocs/pappguide/nsf15001/aag_6.jsp#VID4" title="NSF's Award and Administration Guide (AAG) Chapter VI.D.4">NSF's Award and Administration Guide (AAG) Chapter VI.D.4</a>
 +  <a href="http://www.nsf.gov/pubs/policydocs/pappguide/nsf15001/gpg_2.jsp#dmp" title="NSF's Grant Proposal Guide, Chapter II.C.2.J">NSF's Grant Proposal Guide, Chapter II.C.2.J</a>

-<<suggestion: I would possibly take off the bullet points, would look cleaner.
-And the bullet points are not necessary>>

 [Email us](mailto:data@bu.edu) if you need assistance in writing a data management plan for your NSF grant.

 ## Templates and Examples